 Scuba diving — Individuals who scuba dive while traveling should wait 12 to 48 hours (depending on the length of dives) before boarding a jet airplane.
 This measure is important for avoiding decompression sickness (also called "the bends").

 High-altitude exposure — Individuals who will be traveling to mountainous or other high-altitude regions should talk with their healthcare provider about preventing and treating high-altitude illnesses.
 These illnesses include mountain sickness, high-altitude pulmonary edema, and high-altitude cerebral edema.
-(See "Patient information: High altitude illness (including mountain sickness) (Beyond the Basics)".)
+(See "Patient education: High altitude illness (including mountain sickness) (Beyond the Basics)".)

 Wilderness travel — Individuals who plan travel to remote areas that lack medical facilities should discuss precautionary measures with their clinician, especially if they will be exposed to extreme climates or exercise-related stress (for example, mountain climbing or long-distance bicycle tours).

 Anyone who experiences symptoms of fever, diarrhea, or rash following their return from international travel should consult their healthcare provider immediately.